 - Professor Alan Shiell, La Trobe University

 This project was funded by the NHMRC, Australian Government Department of Health, NSW Ministry of Health, ACT Health and the HCF Research Foundation.

-Professor Hawe and colleagues have published a number of papers this year aimed at developing stronger insights and theory from case studies of complex interventions.
+Professor Hawe and colleagues published a number of papers aimed at developing stronger insights and theory from case studies of complex interventions.
 A review of complex interventions in the Annual Review of Public Health, for example, shows that interventions that harness complexity have stronger health impacts than those that impose rigid rules.

 See the list of presentations in the ‘Publications and presentations’ tab.

 - Rutter H, Savona N, Glonti K, Bibby J, Cummins S, Finegood DT, Greaves F, Harper L, Hawe P, Moore L, Petticrew M, Rehfuess E, Shiell A, Thomas J, White M. The need for a complex systems model of evidence for public health.
 Lancet.
 2017; doi: 10.1016/S0140-6736(17)31267-9